base-org/web/apps/base-docs/docs/connecting-to-the-blockchain/connecting-with-a-provider.md

 Before you can do anything else, you need to obtain a _WalletConnect_ `projectId`.

-Open up the [WalletConnect] homepage, and create an account and/or sign in using the method of your choice.
+Open up the [WalletConnect] homepage, and create an account, and/or sign in using the method of your choice.

 Click the `Create` button in the upper right of the `Projects` tab.